-Miralax is a popular brand using polyethylene glycol to draw water into the GI tract to add bulk and soften the stool to make it easier to move through your body.
-There are generics available.
-Polyethylene glycol is effective and tends to be well-tolerated and gentle.
+Miralax (and generic versions) is a popular brand using polyethylene glycol to draw water into the GI tract to add bulk and soften the stool to make it easier to move through your body.
+Miralax is effective and tends to be well-tolerated and gentle.
 It may take a few days for this to start working.
 Because of the lack of taste, this product is popular and recommended by doctors often.

 Saline osmotic laxatives

-Like polyethylene glycol, this type of osmotic laxative works by pulling water into the GI tract but it does so using the mineral salts in different forms like magnesium citrate and magnesium hydroxide.
-Phillip’s Milk of Magnesium is a popular brand of magnesium hydroxide.
-People often get much faster results with saline osmotic laxatives but it’s less accepted due the the taste.
+Like Miralax, this type of osmotic laxative works by pulling water into the GI tract but it does so using the mineral salts in different forms like magnesium citrate and magnesium hydroxide.
+Phillips’ Milk of Magnesia is a popular brand of magnesium hydroxide.
+Results are often faster with saline osmotic laxatives but they are less accepted due to the off putting taste.

 This type of medication works by causing the gastrointestinal tract to absorb water and soften the stool.
-Common brands of the substance docusate sodium, are Colace and Correctol.
+Common brands are Colace and Correctol.
 Stool softeners usually take a few days to work and have been less prescribed by doctors over the years in favor of the osmotic laxatives.

 The way that stimulant laxatives work is by stimulating contractions of the nerves and muscles along the GI tract.
 These drugs are widely available over-the-counter but they are recommended less often by doctors and pharmacists.
 There is a risk of becoming dependent on them if overused.
 Additionally, some people have significant cramping after taking them.
 This can make migraine and constipation that much more unpleasant.
 An advantage is that typically, the results are faster than with osmotic laxatives and stool softeners.
 Popular brands are Senokot, Ex-Lax and Dulcolax.